 - Map board measuring about 18" square eg- two pieces of cardboard stuck together, and edged with black (gaffer) tape.
-Please never ever be tempted to use solid wood because if you are unlucky enough to be involved in a crash, a wooden board will act like a guillotine, and cut you in half!! - A map light some cars have build in lights that can be OK. - A marshal's / plotting light, above the passenger door, or a halogen light mounted in the roof-lining. - Map Romer (usually kept around the neck on a piece of string) -The famous Don Barrow has for many years produced a romer, available directly from him at 4 Sandy Lane, Whirley, Macclesfield, Cheshire, SK10 4RJ Tel: (01625) 429092, and from many good auto shops, and there is another called the Basic Roamer available from Basic Navigation Supplies, Greenhollow, Stolford, Bridgewater, Somerset, TA5 1TN Tel(01278) 652582. - Illuminated map magnifier -An essential piece of equipment.
+Please never ever be tempted to use solid wood because if you are unlucky enough to be involved in a crash, a wooden board will act like a guillotine, and cut you in half!! - A map light some cars have build in lights that can be OK.LED lights are very good the 'whiteness' of the light can be preferable to traditional filament bulbs. - A marshal's / plotting light, above the passenger door, or a halogen light mounted in the roof-lining. - Map Romer (usually kept around the neck on a piece of string) -The famous Don Barrow has for many years produced a romer, available directly from him at 4 Sandy Lane, Whirley, Macclesfield, Cheshire, SK10 4RJ Tel: (01625) 429092, and from many good auto shops, and there is another called the Basic Roamer available from Basic Navigation Supplies, Greenhollow, Stolford, Bridgewater, Somerset, TA5 1TN Tel(01278) 652582. - Illuminated map magnifier -An essential piece of equipment.
 You could make your own or you can purchase them at prices ranging from about £30.00 for a Basic Terrain follower to £80 for a top-of-the-range Don Barrow.
+Again,LED lights are very good.